 Is the matter definitely closed?

 Not at all.
 The Spanish Supreme Court is still yet to decide on another key issue regarding this tax, namely the legality of the calculation formula to find out the increase of the value.
 So, we are now waiting anxiously for the court’s verdict.
 If the Spanish Supreme Court rules that the calculation method is illegal, then all the tax liquidations will be null and void.
 Every single one of them.
 And that would very good news for taxpayers but a real mess for the town halls.

 So, what should I do if I am liable for this tax now?

 For me, that depends on the amount of tax bill.
 In the case that the land value has not increased, you can challenge the town hall.
 If the purchase price was higher than the sale price, it will be easy to present evidence proving this.
 But, even in this case, the town hall may still try to argue and therefore, a technical report will be necessary, and this will result in further technical and legal costs.
 This is the reason that I suggest to ground your action on the amount figured in the tax bill.
 Otherwise it can be worth just paying it I a am afraid.

 As you can see from the complexity of this matter and the issues that have ensued, it is especially advisable with this subject to seek the professional advice of an independent lawyer to make the best decision.

 Thank you for your time and attention and I hope this information is of use.
 You are very welcome to share if you liked it.

-Please, note that this is general information on legal subject and cannot be used as specific advice on legal situations.
-It is always recommended to seek legal advice for any specific situation you might be involved.
+Please, note that this is general information.
+This is not specific legal advice.
+It is advisable to seek legal advice for any specific legal issue.